DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 The advantage of expanding into an adjacent local area is that it streamlines expansion by utilising onboarded provider-school networks.​

-The drawback of expanding into an adjacent local area is that the surrounding areas are heavily urban so give limited improvement in rural-urban representativeness.​
+The drawback of expanding into an adjacent local area is that the surrounding areas are heavily urban, so there is limited improvement in rural-urban representativeness.​

 ### Expanding into a separate rural region​

-The advantage of expanding into a separate rural region is that there is a potential to diversify and improve rural-urban classification representativeness.​
+Expanding into a separate rural region has the advantage of potentially diversifying and improving rural-urban classification representativeness.​

-The drawback of expanding into a separate rural region is that it increases resources required to onboard a new area.
+The drawback of expanding into a separate rural region is that it increases the resources required to onboard a new area.

 ## Focus on expanding into an adjacent local area

 We decided to focus on expanding to an adjacent local area.

-Engaging with local ecosystems critical for a successful beta.
-By engaging with an adjacent local area we can expand within the same networks that are already using the service. ​
+Engaging with local ecosystems is critical for a successful beta.
+By engaging with an adjacent local area, we can expand within the same networks that are already using the service. ​

 ​Our strategy will be to target the networks of current provider partners (providers located in our beta sample region).
-This will help target our extension into areas within existing service user networks and optimises our chances of success by building on proven relationships.​
+This will help us target our extension into areas within existing service user networks and optimise our chances of success by building on proven relationships.​

-Future expansion into a rural areas will be explored if evidence suggests rural schools will interact differently with our service.
+If evidence suggests rural schools will interact differently with our service, future expansion into rural areas will be explored.

-## Birmingham based providers expanded network
+## Birmingham-based providers expanded network

 In general, providers in Birmingham operate across a wide area.
-This will be partially influenced by the way in which we have classified the location of SCITTs as some regional providers have the most placement school partners in Birmingham. ​
+This will be partially influenced by how we have classified the location of SCITTs, as some regional providers have the most placement school partners in Birmingham. ​

-​Upon investigation of the potential of these areas to improve the representativeness of Birmingham, Sandwell was chosen as the most appropriate region.
-This is because Staffordshire placement schools had similar characteristics to Birmingham.
+​Upon investigating the potential of these areas to improve Birmingham's representativeness, Sandwell was chosen as the most appropriate region.
+Staffordshire placement schools had similar characteristics to Birmingham.

 | Local authority | Number of providers in the area | Number of placements schools in the area |
 | --- | --- | --- |